-Panama court clears ex-president Martinelli of spying charges | The China Post
+Panama court clears ex-President Martinelli of spying charges | The China Post

 “We will go to the supreme court and as far as necessary,” he added.

 Martinelli is the founder of Democratic Change (CD), one of the country’s most important political parties.
-He was extradited to Panama in June 2018 from the US.
+He was extradited to Panama from the US in June 2018.

 The former president had been under house arrest since June after spending a year in detention in a Panamanian jail.
 The court on Friday also lifted a measure that prevented Martinelli from leaving the country.